Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 In such a case, the learning process is mutual.
 You are helping the domain experts better understand their field.

-### Introducing Ubiquitous Language Into a Already Existing Project
+### Introducing Ubiquitous Language Into an Already Existing Project

 When introducing domain-driven design practices to a brownfield project,
 You will notice that there is already a formed language for describing the business domain,